1912 Boston Red Sox

 1912 Boston Red Sox / Franchise: Boston Red Sox / BR Team Page

 Managed by Jake Stahl

 History, Comments, Contributions

 The 1912 Boston Red Sox were one of the best major league teams ever, winning 105 games and losing only 47.
-It is the most wins by a Red Sox team in a season.
+It is the most wins by a Red Sox team in a season in the 20th century, as the number would not be passed until the 2018 season, but over 162 games.
 It was the first season in which the Sox played at Fenway Park.

 The team played at least .600 ball in every month and by June 10th was in first place to stay.
 In league match-ups, they beat every team except the Cleveland Naps, whom they tied 11-11.
 The Red Sox ended up winning the pennant by 14 games over the Washington Senators.

 The team was led by the magnificent effort of Tris Speaker, who hit .383, had an on-base percentage of .464 (which led the league) and a slugging percentage of .567.
 Speaker led the league with 53 doubles, at the time an American League record which would last until 1923 when broken by Speaker himself.
 He led the league in home runs with 10 and his 52 stolen bases were tops on the team.